 Applicants to this program must submit all application materials by April 15.

-This program structure is an example of the courses you would likely take in this program.
-For a copy of the official plan of study click HERE.
+The program structure listed below is an example of the courses you would likely take in this program.

 |I. Core Requirements (12 credits)||12|